rtsuzaki/movie-search/README.md

+# Movie-Search

+Single page web app which allows a user to enter a movie search query and view results.
+App displays suggestions when typing in search bar which can then be selected to execute a search for the selected movie.

+Supports responsive UI for different screen sizes.

+Movie data is retrieved using [The Movie DB API](https://developers.themoviedb.org/3/getting-started/introduction)

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+The project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) due to the time frame provided.
+(Alternative would have been using Webpack).

-## Available Scripts
+## Running the app locally

 In the project directory, you can run: